ChaoticByte/Eucalyptus-Chat/README.md

 The following command-line options are available:

 * `--profile`: Path to the profile file for the model.
-Defaults to `./profiles/koala.json`.
 * `--host`: Specifies the IP address or hostname to listen on.
 Defaults to `localhost`.
 * `--port`: Specifies the port number to listen on.
 Defaults to `8080`.
 * `--api`: Specifies the URL of the API server.
 Defaults to `http://localhost:7331`.